francescodisalvo05/francesco.disalvo05.github.io/menu/input.md

 I'm a product of my input: the books I read, the blogs I follow, and the shows I watch.
 To give you a glimpse into my world, here is a non-exhaustive list!

+## Research

+Inspired by [Vitaly Kurin](https://yobibyte.github.io/pages/productive-grad-school.html#productive-grad-school), I'm sharing [here](/input/phd-resources) the resources I find useful for my research.
+Do you also find them useful?
+Is there anything else you think I should read?
+Please let me know, let's <s>struggle</s> grow together in our journey!

 ## Books

 I started reading seriously in 2020, thanks to a yearly reading goal.
 Since then, I've read more and more books, with some on-off periods.
 I've primarily been reading non-fiction books, but I recently got into sci-fi thanks to Dark Matter and The Martian!
 Below there are my top 3 books in each genre.

-> Full list of books [here](./books).
+> Full list of books [here](/input/books).
 I'm always looking for new books to read, so please share your favorites with me!

 * **Non-fiction**
     * Deep Work, *Cal Newport*